 Lastly, you can find out more about how your readers are viewing your site (desktop, mobile, or tablet) and which browsers they are using.

 Besides shaping your content strategy, understanding your site’s unique audience is crucial to understanding your site’s unique RPM.
-Certain types of readers are more valuable to advertisers, like US-based readers and desktop-device-users, so advertisers are willing to bid more to reach those users.
-Viewable ads can refresh every 30 seconds, so higher Time on Page can equal higher earnings and as a result, a higher RPM.
+Certain types of readers are more valuable to advertisers, like US-based readers and desktop device users, so advertisers are willing to bid more to reach those readers.
+Viewable ads can refresh every 30 seconds, so higher Time on Page can equal higher earnings and, as a result, a higher RPM.
 If your site receives a particularly high ratio of pages per session, your RPM calculation can be lower, but your RPS (earnings per 1,000 sessions) can be higher.

 Dig Deeper #1.
 Identify your visitors’ main browsers